seleniumbase/SeleniumBase/README.md

 <h2>🔵 Command-line Options:</h2>

 <a id="pytest_options"></a>
-✅ Here are some useful command-line options that come with <code>pytest</code>:
+✅ Here are some useful command-line options that come with <code translate="no">pytest</code>:

 ```bash
 -v  # Verbose mode.
 Prints the full name of each test and shows more details.